 1. Wild camping Lake District

-Of course you will probably already know about the amazing walks in the Lake District, this is why you’re mostly likely visiting the awesome Lake District valleys in England.
+Of course, you will probably already know about the amazing walks in the Lake District, this is why you’re most likely visiting the awesome Lake District valleys in England.

 Here is a list of some of the best walks/hikes in the lake district.